Please click on the headings below for more information all about Chocolate!

 Chocolate Winterfest, Latrobe has been indulging chocoholics since 2004 but this year we have concocted so much chocolate you may have to refrain for a few days after this year's chocolate-coated festivities!

-The 2018 program will be released on World Chocolate Day - 10 July.
+The program is released annually on World Chocolate Day - 7 July.

 The cocoa tree has been growing for over three millennium and chocolate was first used around 1100BC.
 Mesoamerican peoples (i.e. indigenous people living in Mexico including the Aztecs and the Maya) made a chocolate beverage known as xocolatl, a Hahuatl word meaning “bitter water”.